Woman enjoying yoga on the beach at sunset

 Other Steps to Take

-Exercise, in general, can help you cope with anxiety.
-What counts is that you’re moving your body.
-However, exercise isn’t the only way to manage your symptoms.
-There are some other steps you should take to get your anxiety under control.
+If exercise isn't fully working and you're still struggling, remember that this isn’t the only way to manage your symptoms.
+There are other steps you can take to get your anxiety under control.
+These may include:

-• Try Group Counseling: Your therapist might recommend that you try group counseling for anxiety as well.
-Discussing your symptoms with a group of your peers can help be healing.
-Group therapy activities are also a great way to learn new ways to manage your anxiety.
+• Trying Group Counseling: Your therapist might recommend that you try group counseling for anxiety as well.
+Discussing your symptoms with a group of your peers can help be healing, while group therapy activities are a great way to learn new ways to manage your anxiety in a safe and welcoming environment.

 Does My Insurance Cover a Therapist at SOL Mental Health?